Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Ergodic Theoretical Notions

 (Notice that $\varphi < \infty$ a.e. on $E$, if $T$ is conservative ergodic and measure preserving.)
 It is elementary to prove that $\mu(A \cap \{ \varphi > k \}) = \mu(A^c \cap \{ \varphi = k \})$, $k \geq 1$.
 Therefore, we get

 This, in turn, implies

-Let $T$ be a conservative ergodic and measure preserving map.
-Let $A$ be a uniform set determined by $T$.
+Let $T$ be a pointwise dual ergodic map and let $A$ be a uniform set determined by $T$.
 Then there is a precise connection between the return sequence $(w_n)$ and the normalizing sequence $(a_n)$ in \eqref{e:uniform_set} (and, hence, also in \eqref{e:pde}), if regular variation is assumed.
-Specifically, if either $(w_n) \in RV_{1-\beta}$ or $(a_n) \in RV_{\beta}$ for some $\beta \in [0,1]$, then
+In fact, if either $(w_n) \in RV_{1-\beta}$ or $(a_n) \in RV_{\beta}$ for some $\beta \in [0,1]$, then

-Proposition 3.8.7 in \cite{aaronson:1997} gives one direction of this statement, but the argument is easily reversed.
+Indeed, Proposition 7 in \cite{zweimuller:2009} gives the proof of this statement when $T$ has a Darling-Kac set, but this can be easily generalized to the case when $T$ is a pointwise dual ergodic map.

 Analogously, a similar kind of connection between $(w_n)$ and $(b_n)$ in \eqref{e:def_uniformly_returning_set} was shown by \cite{kessebohmer:slassi:2007}.
 If either $(w_n) \in RV_{1-\beta}$ or $(b_n) \in RV_{1-\beta}$ for some $\beta \in (0,1]$, then